 When an engaged couple is civilly married but not sacramentally married, marriage preparation can be adjusted to better suit their needs.
 It should be made clear that the couple is not seeking a blessing of the covenant that already exists, but is entering a new, sacramental covenant that has not yet taken place.
 To better minister to these couples, the engaged couple should enter one of the following programs:

 - Work with a sponsor couple who is able to address the unique circumstance of a validating couple.
 The primary emphasis needs to be on the sacramentality of marriage.

 - When a couple has been in a civil union less than TWO years, FOCCUS is required.
 When the civil union has been longer than two years, REFOCCUS is recommended.

 - If the sponsor couple becomes aware that there are factors present in the relationship that may require further assistance, the priest/ deacon/ pastoral minister will be informed.
 He/she will then refer the couple to Marriage Ministry.

 NATURAL FAMILY PLANNING

-Within marriage there is a moral responsibility to regulate procreation, but because of the dishonest and immoral nature of artificial contraception, which has been confirmed in the constant teaching of Christ and his Church, only natural means of regulating births are morally licit.
+Within marriage there is a moral responsibility to regulate procreation.
+Because of it's inherit respect for our bodies and sexuality, only natural means of regulating births are morally licit.
 Our resources can help couples learn about natural family planning, which is an effective and moral way to participate in God's plan for sexual intimacy.